oasisprotocol/oasis-wallet-ext/README.md

     - actions (reducer action)
     - reducer

-- xu-frame - a page that handles communication with DApps
+- xu-frame - a page that DApps can load in an iframe to communicate with this extension
-    - File is in background/ExtUtils.js, but it is actually loaded in this frame
+    - code for this page is in background/ExtUtils.js
     - Oasis SDK ext-utils handlers

 [![Architecture Diagram](./docs/oasis-nomnoml.png)][1]